-(Reading Standards, Key Ideas & Details, Strands 1 and 3 and Craft & Structure, Strand 4)
+(Reading Standards, Key Ideas & Details, Strands 1 and 3)

 - 1. What problems does Marcus have at home?
 Why do his twin brothers and his mom make him so angry? - 2.
 What problems does Marcus have at school?
 Why is he getting into trouble?
 What does Ms. Tate say will happen to Marcus if he keeps getting into trouble at school? - 3.
 Who is Latrell?
 How does Marcus feel about him?
 Why does he feel this way? - 4.
 How does Latrell bully Marcus?
 What does he say and/or do?
-What does Marcus say and/or do in response? - 5.
-Where does Ms. Tate send Marcus after his fight with Latrell in the bathroom?
+What does Marcus say and/or do in response?

+- 5. Where does Ms. Tate send Marcus after his fight with Latrell in the bathroom?
 How does Marcus feel about being there?
 Who does he meet there? - 6.
-What does Marcus's mom say to Marcus that makes him angry and then raise his - 7.
+What does Marcus's mom say to Marcus that makes him angry and then raise his fist? - 7.
 Why does Marcus have to speak with his dad on the phone?
 How does he feel when speaking with his dad? - 8.
+Why does Marcus not want to go to the cemetery? - 9.
 When Marcus goes to retrieve his basketball at the park, what does he stumble upon?
-Who does he see? - 9.
+Who does he see? - 10.
+What is Marcus's nickname?
+Who gives him this nickname and why?
+Is this an affectionate or mean nickname?
+Why?
+How does it make Marcus feel? - 11.
 What does CM say is the "name of the game," and why does he think Marcus "could use some of" it?
-How does CM convince Marcus to play a game of chess? - 10.
+How does CM convince Marcus to play a game of chess? - 12.
 What strategy advice does CM give Marcus about the game of chess while Marcus is playing with Kevin?
 How many moves does it take to change the outcome of the game?
-What are the opening move, middlegame, and endgame in chess? - 11.
-What does Marcus learn about CM's past?

-- 12. What happens when Marcus sees Latrell and his friends while he is walking home from the park?
+What are the opening move, middlegame, and endgame in chess? - 13.
+What does Marcus learn about CM's past? - 14.
+What happens when Marcus sees Latrell and his friends while he is walking home from the park?
 What makes Marcus react violently and start to fight them?
-How does Marcus's mom react when he eventually comes home? - 13.
+How does Marcus's mom react when he eventually comes home? - 15.
 According to Marcus, when did everything change and start to fall apart in his life?
-Why? - 14.
+Why? - 16.
 How does Marcus use what he learned from the game of chess to confront Latrell?
-How does Marcus "do the unexpected"? - 15.
-What does the name CM mean?
-Why is CM called CM? - 16.
-What is CM's idea for a new program at school?
-What will it be called and what will they do in the program? - 17.
-To what does the title of the book, Chess Rumble, refer?
-What does it mean?
+How does Marcus "do the unexpected"?